What is Muscular Dystrophy?

 - Deciduous teeth

-- Single-blinded study with 11 DMD patients (5-18 years old)
+- This was a single-blinded study with 11 DMD patients (5-18 years of age);

 Results:

-- Stabilization of muscle power in treated patients
+- Stabilization of muscle power in treated patients;